JStumpp/awesome-android/readme.md

 ## Development Alternatives

-My personal recommendation is to use the standard android java api to build a good app, but there are use cases where alternatives like cross-platform development can be useful, so here is a list of alternatives for java.
+My personal recommendation is (for now) to use the android api to build a native app.
+Scala can help to build this native apps with cleaner code.
+But there are also use cases where alternatives like cross-platform development can be useful.

 ### C&#35;